debbdeb/NarrateAStory/README.md

 It supports research in rare heritage documentation, user engagement, social attention, and neuromarketing using semantic web technologies, geospatial methods, and eye-tracking analytics.

-The platform enables participatory data collection and analysis through crowdsourcing and ontology development.

 ## Research Areas

 - 🤝 Crowdsourced data co-creation for ontology development